runemadsen/printingcode.runemadsen.com/index.md

 ### Assignment for next week

-* For next week write a Processing sketch that outputs a logo for a specific entity, that being a person, group, company, etc. If in doubt, design a logo for ITP.
-The logo needs to be organic, which means that it has some sort of dynamic expressions.
+For next week write a sketch that outputs a logo for a specific entity, that being a person, group, company, etc. If in doubt, design a logo for ITP.
+The logo needs to be a dynamic design system.
 This doesn't mean that it needs to be completely random every time you run the sketch, but it needs to be able to have a range of expressions that can easily be tweaked by changing the variables in the sketch.

-Bring to class a poster with the same logo printed 3 times in different expressions.
+Bring to class a poster with the same logo printed 3 times in different variations.
 For example, if you're designing a logo for ITP, you could have a variation for ITP, one for the ITP Show, and one for ITP Camp.
-These would look slightly different, but be the output of the same code.
+Or you could a different logo for 3 different ITP show years.
+These would all look different, but be the output of the same code.
 Think about form, color, typography and grids before you start coding, and make a strategy.
 Think.
-Again, keep it simple.
+Keep it simple.
 You only have one week.
 This is a great time to find something in the real world that needs a redesign (your friends' band, a festival, [Arlington Pedriatic Center](http://lh6.ggpht.com/_hVfE2qcyzXU/TMrsVCMfiWI/AAAAAAAAA4Q/o-4G45KsrZo/s800/logo-design-fail-arlington.jpg)... you name it).
-* Read [Hackers and Painters](http://www.paulgraham.com/hp.html) by Paul Graham and [Design and the Play Instinct](http://www.reocities.com/paciunia/paulrandsbook.pdf) by Paul Rand.

 Week 8: _Midterm Presentations_
 --------------------------------

 This week will be midterm presentations.

+### Assignment for next week

+* Read [Hackers and Painters](http://www.paulgraham.com/hp.html) by Paul Graham
+* Read [Design and the Play Instinct](http://www.reocities.com/paciunia/paulrandsbook.pdf) by Paul Rand.

 Week 9: Randomization